 On 20 February 2023, our solicitors wrote representations to the Immigration Department.
-Its deputy public prosecutor replied on 22 February 2023, and thereafter proceeded to issue a Notice of Charge dated 27 February 2023 to Ng Meng Tatt @ Suffian Ng Bin Abdullah (our senior manager in business development), who was named in the raid form pursuant to Section 51(1) of IA 1959/63 dated 8 April 2022) for allowing 30 foreign workers without a valid working permit to be present at No. 29 Property.
+Its deputy public prosecutor replied on 22 February 2023, and thereafter proceeded to issue a Notice of Charge dated 27 February 2023 to our senior manager, Ng Meng Tatt @ Suffian Ng Bin Abdullah (who was named in the raid form pursuant to Section 51(1) of IA 1959/63 dated 8 April 2022) for allowing 30 foreign workers without a valid working permit to be present at No. 29 Property.